FAQs for Applicants

 Q: What is the age range?

 A: There is no specific age limit for the Instrumental Program, however, most participants are between 13 and 30.
-The Fellowship, String Quartet, Collaborative Piano, and Composition Programs are open to college age students and older.
+The Fellowship, String Quartet, Collaborative Piano, and Composition Programs are open to students 21 and older.

 Q: Can I link YouTube or Vimeo videos for my media submission?